waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Current Quest: Olivine Lighthouse
 - **Objective:** Reach the top floor to find Jasmine and the sick Pokémon.
-- **Current Hypothesis:** The western side of 3F was a confirmed dead end.
-The pit at (16, 13) on 2F leads to the ladder for that dead end.
-Therefore, the alternate pit at (17, 13) on 2F is the likely correct path forward.
+- **Solution:** The path forward is through the pits on the 2nd floor.
+Falling through the pit at (16, 13) or (17, 13) leads to a previously inaccessible eastern section of the 1st floor, which contains the ladder to the correct path upwards.

 # Key Items
 - **HIVEBADGE:** From Bugsy.
 Allows traded POKéMON up to L30 to obey and enables the use of CUT outside of battle.